Behavioral Health Consultants

 View a list of IHS HPDP coordinators.

-Registered Dietitians (RDs) are food and nutrition experts who translate the science of nutrition into practical solutions for healthy living, and use their nutrition expertise to help individuals make unique and positive lifestyle changes.
-RDs work in a variety of settings, including; hospitals, schools, public health clinics, nursing homes, fitness centers, food management, universities, research, and private practice.
-They are advocates for the advancement of the nutritional status of American Indians and Alaska Natives and people throughout the world.
+Registered Dietitian Nutritionists (RDNs) are food and nutrition experts who translate the science of nutrition into practical solutions for healthy living, and use their nutrition expertise to help individuals make positive lifestyle changes.
+RDNs work in a variety of settings, including; hospitals, schools, public health clinics, nursing homes, fitness centers, food management, community centers, universities, research, and private practice.
+They advocate for access to nourishing foods in the communities they serve and work towards the advancement of the nutritional status of all people.

 Public Health Nurses